 This will help you understand your expectations as a seller.

 Why do Amazon sellers need insurance?

 Amazon doesn’t want to assume responsibility for malfunctioning products or lawsuits filed by disgruntled customers.
 That’s why they require sellers with a Pro Merchant account and gross sales of $10,000 or more to carry insurance.

-But keep in mind that even if you’re not required to have insurance to sell on Amazon, it’s a good idea to get coverage anyway because it can help protect your finances if something goes wrong.
+But keep in mind, even if you're not required to have insurance to sell on Amazon, it's a good idea to get coverage anyway.
+Insurance can help protect your finances if something goes wrong.

 Let’s say someone buys the face serum you sell and has a severe allergic reaction that sends them to the emergency room and leaves them with a stack of medical bills.